hkkjin/Analyzer-Docs/Getting Started.rst

   .. _repository:

   ..
-3. Drag and drop the entire unzipped folder directly into Documents>>MATLAB which should have been created after installing Matlab.
+3. Drag and drop the entire unzipped folder directly into ~/Documents/MATLAB/ which should have been created after installing Matlab.

   3. Within MATLAB, add all folders except command_line to the path.
 Then open MATLAB>>SpikeClusterAnalyzer>>GUI.

   .. line 46

-  4. Launch "analyzer" from MATLAB command line.
+  4. Launch *analyzer* from MATLAB command line.

   ..